 PEN World Voices Festival and The Architectural League of New York partnered to bring Little Free Library to New York City.
 A jury of Laurie Anderson, Andy Bernheimer, A.M.
 Homes, Scott Marble, Shannon Mattern, and Peter Mullan selected 10 architecture teams to each design and install a Little Free Library in collaboration with a host community organization.
 The libraries were installed throughout the East Village and Lower East Side during the 2013 IDEAS CITY Festival, for which the League was a partner organization.
-The libraries will continue to be in use through September 1, 2013, when they will be evaluated to determine their longevity into the fall.
+Since the official end of the project on September 1, 2013, a number of the community partners have continued to maintain their Little Free Libraries.

 This online feature documents the evolution of Little Free Library / NYC.
 The video above tells the story of the project from conception to installation, through interviews with the organizing partners and representatives from the competition jury and the commissioned design teams.
 The feature continues below and includes an interview with Rick Brooks, one of the co-founders of Little Free Library, LTD; design guidelines and installation instructions from each of the design teams; photographs from the installation of the ten libraries during the IDEAS CITY festival; and concept renderings of the ten designs from the early stages of the project.